+What about:

+Personality tests: men are more variable than women, but are males more variable than females?

 Abstract

 Human and animal studies alike often report ‘greater male variability’; males have greater representation at the extremes of most traits by virtue of their sex chromosomes.
 Men have greater variability for personality traits that attract women, yet it is unclear whether animal personalities show similar patterns.
 We conducted a meta-analysis of animal personality behaviours (n=2,248 effect sizes) across five taxonomic groups (n=231 species) to look for sex differences in personalities and the influence of sexual selection (degree of sexual size dimorphism, SSD) on trait means and variability.
 We found some male- and female-biased sex differences in personality means, but differences in trait variance always favoured greater female, not male, variability.
 Finally, SSD had significant interactions only with mean personality for mammals and invertebrates, which could reflect sex differences in life-histories rather than sexual selection.
 We suggest future studies take caution when discussing greater male variability for shared traits.